-Yes, you are allowed to obtain a credit report on a prospective tenant.
+Yes, a landlord is allowed to obtain a credit report on a prospective tenant.
 If you are a landlord and you turn down an applicant because of negative information on a credit report, you must send the applicant an "adverse action" letter, which informs the applicant of three things:

 To run a credit check, you'll need a prospective tenant's name, address, and Social Security number or Individual Taxpayer Identification Number (ITIN).
 You can order a credit report from a credit reporting agency, which will get the report from one of the three major national credit bureaus: Equifax, Experian, and Transunion.

 Landlords are not required by law to use written rental applications.
-However, asking prospective tenants to fill out written applications can protect you from lawsuits filed by irate applicants that you rejected as tenants.
+However, asking prospective tenants to fill out written applications can protect you from lawsuits filed by irate applicants whom you rejected as tenants.

 For example, suppose you talk to six applicants before renting one of your units.
 You pick Applicant #3 because you feel he is most likely to reliably pay the rent.
 Two weeks later, you get a call from a lawyer representing Applicant #5, who claims she was discriminated against because she is African-American and a single mother.
 If you aren't willing to pay $10,000 to settle the matter, you'll promptly be sued in federal court for $50,000.

 Because you have no written documentation explaining how you picked Applicant #3, your insurance carrier proposes to pay the rejected applicant $10,000.
-After all, the insurance company points out, it looks bad that you picked a white male with no children, especially since it turns out that the African-American single mother has a higher-paying job.
+After all, the insurance company points out, it looks bad that you picked a white male with no children, especially since it turns out that the African-American single mother has a high-paying job.

 Had you been able to produce all the candidates' comprehensive written applications, their credit reports, and references from previous landlords, the result would likely have been different.
-You would have had good written documentation supporting why you picked Applicant #3 -- his credit history and job stability were far better than that of Applicant #5, who (despite her current good job) had recently declared bankruptcy and had poor references from previous landlords.
+You would have had good written documentation supporting why you picked Applicant #3—his salary and job stability were far better than that of Applicant #5, who had only recently started her job and had a bankruptcy in her past.

-For more information, see Nolo's article Choosing Tenants: Avoid Fair Housing Complaints and Lawsuits.
+For more information, see Choosing Tenants: Avoid Fair Housing Complaints and Lawsuits.